 Myriad Genetics, the company in question, says that about seven percent of breast cancer cases and 15 percent of ovarian cancer cases are caused by mutations on the BRCA1 or BRCA2 gene (Myriad also owns a patent on BRCA2).

 According to Myriad, patients with BRCA mutations have "risks of up to 87 percent for breast cancer and up to 44 percent for ovarian cancer by age 70."
-Women, especially of Ashkenazi Jewish descent, whose close relatives were diagnosed with breast or ovarian cancer before age 50 are often urged to undergo genetic testing for these mutations.
+Women, especially of Ashkenazi Jewish descent, whose close relatives were diagnosed with breast or ovarian cancer before age 50 are often for these mutations.

 The Australian judge said that because the process of isolating the gene for testing requires human ingenuity, the resulting isolated gene could be patented.